North Palm Beach, Palm Beach Gardens trying to annex same properties

 WPTV reporter Ethan Stein saw signs urging people to vote "No" throughout their community Monday.
 Palm Beach County commissioners will get an opportunity to voice their opinion on the annexation Tuesday at their board meeting.

-The Town of Loxahatchee Groves and the Village of Wellington are also in a dispute related to Wellington's efforts to annex land north of Southern Boulevard, according to letter WPTV obtained.
+The town of Loxahatchee Groves and the village of Wellington are also in a dispute related to Wellington's efforts to annex land north of Southern Boulevard, according to a letter WPTV obtained.

 Jim Barnes, who is Wellington village manager, said the village was approached by property owners or their representatives about the feasibility of joining Wellington.
 He said the village believes it's the best suited to serve property owners.

-Francine Ramagila, who is the town manager for Loxahatchee Groves, said Wellington's plan is "detrimental" to the Town of Loxahatchee Groves.
-She said it would conflict with the town's rural character due to an increase in density and intensity.
+Francine Ramagila, the town manager for Loxahatchee Groves, said Wellington's plan is "detrimental" to Loxahatchee Groves.
+She said it would conflict with the town's rural character due to increased density and intensity.